blunasco/MasterMind/README.md

 3. Developing the Main Logic</br>
    This stage involved analyzing what "Game Over" means: losing and winning.</br>
    Winning meant that the return from checkCorrectPosition and checkCorrectNumbers are both "4".</br>
-   Losing meant that the number was not guessed correctly within 10 rounds.</br>
+   Losing meant that the number was not guessed correctly within 10 rounds(or does it??🤔).</br>
      </br>
 4. Testing</br>
 This was the stage where I came across some bugs and changed some logic in order to address these.</br>